01305 239839

 Responding to the Climate Emergency

-In response to the climate threat, we declared a climate emergency and are committed to making the Council’s activities net zero carbon by 2030.
+In response to the climate threat, Weymouth Town Council have declared a climate emergency and we have committed to making the Council’s activities net zero carbon by 2030.
 Below are examples of the work that we are doing in response to this.